AndriBaal/shura/README.md

 - Easy to use component system with a group system to ensure fast manageable 2D games in massive levels

-- Group system that acts like a chunk system to organize components and manage big worlds
+- EntityGroup system that acts like a chunk system to organize components and manage big worlds

 - Support for postprocessing of your renders